derobins/hdf5_mt_io_workaround/README.md

 # Building

 Use h5cc to build each test program.
-Note that the reader needs to link to the pthread library and a third-party threadpool library I've included as a git submodule.
+Note that the reader needs to link to a third-party threadpool library I've included as a git submodule.

 To build the submodule (in subdirectory):
 ```